Penn State Global - Strategic Plan 2020-2025

 In June 2020, the strategic planning committee revisited those themes.
-Each committee member listed at least five priorities to be accomplished by Global Programs by 2025.
+Each committee member listed at least five priorities to be accomplished by Penn State Global by 2025.
 Subsequently, the list of 91 priorities was voted for, prioritized, and mapped into three goals:

 Goal 1: Establish globally aligned institutional structures and systems that extend and support Penn State’s societal impact in communities at home and abroad

 The purpose of this goal is to promote binding policies and procedures that embed global engagement and accentuate institutional strategies that integrate global perspectives

 Goal 2: Build a globally engaged community that thrives from diversity and inclusive perspectives